coderefinery/DEPRECATED-software-licensing/talk.md

 - Copyright: You are Goethe and your writings are widely published, you are given a right to some of the proceeds from selling copies
-- Trademark: You invented a better printing press and are given the exclusive to manufacture printing presses that use the technique
+- Patent: You invented a better printing press and are given the exclusive to manufacture printing presses that use the technique

 <!-- Printing press was the reason copyright was necessary in the first place.